Killers0992/VRIntegrations/README.md

 VR Integrations is app which allows you to discover integrations for vr games such as vrchat, resonite and much more in one place!

 # Installation
-1. Go to [Releases](https://github.com/Killers0992/VRIntegrations/releases) tab on left.
+1. Go to [Releases](https://github.com/Killers0992/VRIntegrations/releases) tab on right.
 2. Find latest version and download file depending on your operating system:
 - WINDOWS - ``VRIntegrations_win-64.zip``
 4. Extract all files from zip somewhere on your pc.